How We Achieved 5-10x Faster Rust Docker Builds with Zigbuild

 CI/CD FriendlyRequires volume mounts for cacheJust works™

-The “warm build time” is where the magic happens.
-With local cargo cache, incremental compilation means only changed crates are recompiled.
-A typical code change builds in under 2 minutes instead of 15+.
+The warm build is the real win.
+Local Cargo cache means only changed crates get recompiled.
+A normal code change builds in under 2 minutes instead of 15+.

 1. OpenSSL and Vendored Dependencies

-Solution: Use vendored/bundled variants.
-For us, we enabled the vendored feature on dependencies that required system libraries:
+Solution: Use vendored or bundled variants.
+For us, that meant enabling the vendored feature on dependencies that required system libraries:

 # Cargo.toml